zix99/sshsysmon/README.md

 There are a few variables passed in that can be used to format part of the commands:

   * server - The server that the alert triggered on
-  * alert - The alert that triggered
+  * alert - The alert that triggered (the name)
-  * metric - The metric that triggered the alert
+  * inspector - The inspector that triggered the alert
+  * statement - The statement of the inspector that fired the alert

 ##### stdout